uber-archive/hyperbahn/README.md

  - **Rate Limiting** - Shield services from excessive calls.
  - **Circuit Breaking** - Prevent cascading failure and cut off broken clients.
 Build fast failure into all layers of the network.
+ - **Distributed Tracing** - Understand the entire call flow using Zipkin.

 ## Advertise on a Hyperbahn Cluster